pksohn/cp220-urban-regional-economy/notes/0831-regional-econ-dev-and-planning.md

 From Malizia and Feser: Distinction between **Growth** and **Development**: Growth as quantitative increase of output, productivity, wages, jobs.
 Development as structural, qualitative changes in institutions and resources.

+Can plot various factors on the axes of growth and development:

 .   | Low Development | High Development
 ---| --------------- | ----------------
-High Growth | Efficiency | Transportation infrastructure?
-Low Growth | Land? |Human capital, freedom, enfranchisement
+High Growth | Efficiency, land? | Transportation infrastructure?
+Agglomeration Low Growth | Land? |Human capital, freedom, enfranchisement

+Other factors to consider:
+* Culture and social capital
+* Systems of communication
+* Migration
+* Health and happiness
+* Justice/legal structure
+* Security